 48 Wild Apples from West Cornwall photographed at comparative scale

-Displayed at Kestle Barton as part of Some Interesting Apples: Wild & Seedling Pomological Exhibition.
+Displayed at Kestle Barton as part of the trial Some Interesting Apples: Wild & Seedling Pomological Exhibition.

 Key to composite image at page bottom.